xalaida/laravel-position/README.md

 }
 ```

-Add a `position` column to the model tables:
+You also need to add a `position` column to the model's table using a migration:

 ```php
 Schema::create('categories', function (Blueprint $table) {